rahulkuma26/starbux-backend-api/README.md

        ./setup.sh

-   Please allow for 10-15 mintues till your application is up and running as setup.sh contains two commands :
+   Please allow 10-15 mintues till your application is up and running as setup.sh contains two commands :
-     1. Docker build command to build docker image from Dockerfile which will install Maven,copy the source code,build the application and extract the final jar.
+     1. Docker build command to build docker image from Dockerfile which will install Maven, copy the source code, run Integration and Unit test cases, build the application and extract the final jar.
-     2. Run Integration and Unit test cases
-     3. Run the docker image on port 8080
+     2. Run the docker image on port 8080

 4. After complete setup your Application is running and you can access it using: